pwnkin/daodelightful/README.md

    - Make sure you have Python 3.7 or higher installed.
    - Install the required dependencies by running `pip install discord.py` in your terminal.
-   - Run the bot by executing `python bot.py` (or the filename of your bot script).
+   - Run the bot by executing `python main.py` (or the filename of your bot script).

 ## Usage

 After inviting Daodelightful to your server and setting it up, you can use the following command to retrieve chapters from the Dao De Jing:

-- To get Chapter X: `/chapter x`
+- To get Chapter X: `/chapter number translation`

-Replace `X` with the specific chapter number you want to access.
+Replace `number` with the specific chapter number you want to access, and `translation` with the translation code you want.

 ## Contributing